 Our Picks for the Best Wine Clubs

 When our first delivery from Pour This arrived, one thing was immediately clear: These were unusual wines.
 They straight-up looked different than the wines other clubs were sending.
 The bottles were odd shapes (one was so tall you’d struggle to fit it in a wine cooler); the wines came in atypical colors; and the labels were sophisticated and compelling.
-Pour This included a delicious 2014 Coffele Soave that tasted like apples and citrus; as well as a soft white from France, a violet-accented 2010 Domaine Dupasquier — Marestel — Roussette de Savoie; and a brisk, almost orange-colored rosé from Domaine Philippe Gilbert.
-The box included a handwritten note welcoming us to the Pour This family.
+Our first shipment of Pour This wines included a delicious 2014 Coffele Soave that tasted like apples and citrus; as well as a soft white from France, a violet-accented 2010 Domaine Dupasquier — Marestel — Roussette de Savoie; and a brisk, almost orange-colored rosé from Domaine Philippe Gilbert.
+Consider us impressed.

 Pour This wines even look different from everyone else's.

-To our dismay, the Pour This shipment didn’t include any literature as promised; customer service also took a hit when we tried to make contact through its website to find out why and reps initially failed to respond.
-After a follow up message, we got profuse apologies and a PDF of that month’s literature, which we were told was accidentally left out of the box.
-(Stay tuned for an update after the second month’s shipment.)
+To our dismay, our first Pour This shipment didn’t include any of the promised literature beyond a handwritten welcome note; customer service also took a hit when we tried to make contact through its website to find out why and reps initially failed to respond.
+After another follow up message, we got profuse apologies and a PDF of that month’s literature, which we were told was accidentally left out of the box.

-At $98 a month, the club is on the pricier side, so iffy customer service and the strong cult of personality might be a deal breaker for some.
-But even with all of those downsides, we fell in love with the actual wine that it sent.
-If you have money and trust to burn, this club stood out from all of the others for truly unusual and surprising discoveries.
+At $98 a month, the club is on the pricier side, so iffy customer service and a strong “cult of personality” might be a deal breaker for some.
+But this club stood out from all of the others for truly unusual and surprising wine discoveries.

 Best Curated Experience